SixPaths18/Python-Projects/README.md

 ### Temperature Converter
 A simple temperature conversion tool that lets users choose a conversion type and instantly converts between Celsius, Fahrenheit, and Kelvin.

+### OOP Report Card
+A simple OOP-based Python program that stores a student's grades and displays their subject marks and average score.